3-Productions/ChasedByDarknessTranslations/README.md

 By contributing to this project, you will receive:

-Your contribution will appear in the main game's credits listing. <br />
 Translator role on Chased by Darkness Discord Server. <br />
+Your contribution will appear in the game's credits. <br />
-Chance to participate on new maps Beta Tests. <br />
+Chance to participate in new map Beta tests. <br />
-Receive new content news in advance. <br />
+Receive news of new content in advance. <br />
-(We are looking into the possibility of exclusive characters.)
+(We are looking into the possibility of exclusive skin.)

+Want to add a new language?
+Email for Glaicon at glaiconffelipe@southbluemoon.com or send a message on Discord - GlaiconFFBR#3891

 # Tips: